 1. Create a Simple Bedtime Routine

-A calming evening routine may include:
+A calming bedtime routine may include:

-A warm bath or gentle wipe-down
+- Giving your baby a warm bath or gentle wipe-down.

-Putting on clean pajamas
+- Putting on clean pajamas.

-Changing the diaper
+- Changing the diaper.

-Dimming the lights
+- Dimming the lights.

-Playing soft lullabies or white noise
+- Playing soft lullabies or white noise.

 Keep the routine between 15 and 20 minutes and repeat the same steps every evening.